MontiCore/monticore/docs/BestPractices.md

       and inject it into other places.
     1. Only one overriding alternative possible (i.e. multiple overriding in subgrammars are allowed, but only the most specific resides) .
-* Extending nonterminal in the super-grammar.
+3. Extending nonterminal from the super-grammar.
   * Use a normal nonterminal `X` and extend it in a sub-grammar.
   ```
   component grammar A {